 46. Minimisation of stairs to enhance access i.e. ramps throughout and to each level.

-47. Semi-recessed bathroom basins (to enable wheel chairs to get under them).
+47. Semi-recessed bathroom basin (to enable a wheelchair to get under them if required).

 48. Hobless (step free) shower floors.